Juvenile Lawyer in New Braunfels, Texas,

 In Texas, an individual is considered a juvenile and can be charged with an offense in juvenile court if they are at least ten years old.
 When a minor turns 17 years old, they are considered an adult and will be prosecuted in an adult court if they commit a criminal offense.
 Anyone who is 17 or older and commits an offense is no longer considered a juvenile, and their case will likely be handled by an adult criminal court.

-In addition, juveniles have the same rights in court as adults, including the right to have a juvenile attorney and the right to defend oneself against self-incrimination.
-In juvenile courts, a jury may decide whether the child committed the crime or not.
+In addition, juveniles have the same rights in court as adults, including the right to have an experienced juvenile defense attorney and the right to defend oneself against self-incrimination.
+In juvenile law courts, a jury may decide whether the child committed the crime or not.
 Rather than finding the minor “guilty” or “not guilty,” the jury decides if the charges against the child are “true” or “not true.”

 What Is the Difference Between CINS and Delinquent Conduct?